openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 #### Installing a ControlPlaneMachineSet within an existing cluster

-When adding a ControlPlaneMachineSet to a new cluster, the end user will need to define the `ControlPlaneMachineSet` resource by copying the existing Control Plane Machine ProviderSpecs.
+When adding a ControlPlaneMachineSet to a existing cluster, the end user will need to define the `ControlPlaneMachineSet` resource by copying the existing Control Plane Machine ProviderSpecs.
 Once this is copied, they should remove the failure domain and add the desired failure domains to the `FailureDomains` field within the ControlPlaneMachineSet spec.